svin24/svin24.github.io/content/blog/Framing-accessibility-in-broader-terms.md

-our case, this does not generally come from the perverse incentives that cause businesses to cut costs or even deliberately undermine accessibility for profit,[^4] but instead comes from laziness (or, more charitably, lack of free time and enthuasiasm), and generally from free software's struggles to build software for people who are not like its authors.
+our case, this does not generally come from the perverse incentives that cause businesses to cut costs or even deliberately undermine accessibility for profit,[^4] but instead comes from laziness (or, more charitably, lack of free time and enthusiasm), and generally from free software's struggles to build software for people who are not like its authors.
 I think that we can change this.
 We do not have the profit motive, and we can choose to take pride in making better software for everyone.
 Let's do better.